B&R Automation Runtime Vulnerabilities in System Diagnostic Manager (SDM)

 Long-term hardening

-0/1HARDENINGEnsure SDM is only accessible from properly secured production networks with strong physical and logical access controls
+HARDENINGDo not enable SDM on controllers located outside secured production networks without implementing additional physical and logical access controls